OFF!

 The full review

 At 25% DEET in a single-use wipe, this Deep Woods towelette is squarely recommended.
 DEET's evidence is about as settled as repellent science gets, reflected in a near-top evidence pillar with 5 of 6 audited claims strong, and the safety read is clean.
-Complete protection models at 4 to 5 hours against mosquitoes, a bit shorter than an aerosol because a wipe lays down a thinner film, but still meaningful.
+Complete protection models at 4 to 5 hours against mosquitoes and 3 to 5 on ticks, a bit shorter than an aerosol because a wipe lays down a thinner film, but still meaningful.
 The label's up-to-8-hours claim measures reduced biting rather than bite-free time, so the gap to our estimate is expected.
-The wipe format is a plus for even coverage without overspray; the only real ding is transparency, since the inert ingredients are not fully accounted for, and it is still DEET, so keep it off plastics.
+The wipe format helps with even coverage and no overspray; the only real ding is transparency, since the inerts are not fully accounted for, and it is still DEET, so keep it off plastics.

 Scorecard